-Albuquerque, New Mexico March 6, 2012
+Albuquerque, New Mexico November 28, 2012

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED)

-Management of the Cabezon Public Improvement District (District) offers readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2011.
+Management of the Cabezon Public Improvement District (the District) offers readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2012.

-Cabezon Public Improvement District (the "District"), is a political subdivision of the State of New Mexico (the "State") created by the City of Rio Rancho pursuant to the Public Improvement District Act, Sections 5-11-1 through 5-11-27, New Mexico Statutes Annotated, as amended (the "Act") and Chapter 2, Article 10 of the Administrative Procedures of the City (the "PID Policy").
+Cabezon Public Improvement District is a political subdivision of the State of New Mexico (the State) created by the City of Rio Rancho pursuant to the Public Improvement District Act, Sections 5-11-1 through 5-11-27, New Mexico Statutes Annotated, as amended (the Act) and Chapter 2, Article 10 of the Administrative Procedures of the City (the PID Policy).

-The Formation Resolution also authorized the imposition and collection of (i) a special levy ("Special Levy A") against real property in the District, all of which will benefit from Special Levy A, to be used for the purpose, among others, of paying the principal of and interest on such bonds, as more particularly described herein and (ii) a special levy ("Special Levy B" and together with Special Levy A, the "Special Levy") against the real property in the District, all of which will benefit from Special Levy B to be used for the purpose of funding on an annual basis enhanced services within the District including the maintenance of landscaping for the linear park, trails, and parkway to be constructed adjacent to the east branch of the Black Arroyo Channel and in a portion of the City's rights-of-way.
+The Formation Resolution also authorized the imposition and collection of (i) a special levy (Special Levy A) against real property in the District, all of which will benefit from Special Levy A, to be used for the purpose, among others, of paying the principal of and interest on such bonds, as more particularly described herein and (ii) a special levy (Special Levy B and together with Special Levy A, the "Special Levy") against the real property in the District, all of which will benefit from Special Levy B to be used for the purpose of funding on an annual basis enhanced services within the District including the maintenance of landscaping for the linear parks and trails, and parkway constructed adjacent to the east branch of the Black Arroyo Channel and parkways and medians, in a portion of the City's rights-of-way.
 Special Levy B is not pledged to the payment of the Bonds.